Stabilizer Rigidity in Irreducible Group Actions: Introduction

 \begin{maintheorem} Let $G$ be a connected semi-simple Lie group with finite center, no compact factors and $\R$-rank $\ge 2$.
 Let $K$ be an irreducible IRS in $G$.
-Then $K$ is either equal to a closed normal subgroup, or else $K$ is co-amenable in $G$. \end{maintheorem}

-In particular, these theorems are rigidity results on the irreducible IRSs of groups such as $SL_2(\R) \times SL_2(\R)$, to which the theorems of Bader-Shalom and Stuck-Zimmer do not apply.
+Then $K$ is either equal to a closed normal subgroup, or else $K$ is co-amenable in $G$. \end{maintheorem} As these theorems do not require the groups to have property (T), they provide rigidity results on the irreducible IRSs of groups such as $SL_2(\R) \times SL_2(\R)$, to which the theorems of Bader-Shalom and Stuck-Zimmer do not apply.
+We thus give a partial answer to a question asked in Stuck-Zimmer~\cite[page 731]{stuck1994stabilizers}.
+It remains unknown, however, whether $SL_2(\R) \times SL_2(\R)$ has any irreducible co-amenable IRSs that are not, in fact, co-finite.

-The fact that every pmp action gives rise to an IRS and vice versa allows us to derive a number of corollaries regarding irreducible actions.
-We assume throughout that $G$ acts measurably on standard measurable spaces.